 There is great wisdom to be learned in a sharp disagreement between two church leaders in the 1700s.
 George Whitefield and John Wesley were close friends as students at Oxford.
 They were fantastic preachers and were seeing incredible harvests during their time of ministry.

-Eventually, their friendship and partnership was strained over the issue of predestination or election.
+Eventually, their friendship and partnership were strained over the issue of predestination or election.
 John Wesley called it a “monstrous doctrine” and wrote a pamphlet to discredit Whitefield’s belief and teaching on the issue.
 They attempted to work things out but things only got more heated.

 Wesley become more firm in his convictions concerning Arminianism and Whitefield become more firm in his convictions concerning Calvinism.

-As it appeared that the relationship was so strained there could be no remedy, one of his Whitefield’s followers asked him,
+As it appeared that the relationship was so strained there could be no remedy, one of Whitefield’s followers asked him,

 “Do you think that when we get to heaven we shall see John Wesley there?”